temporalio/terraform-provider-temporalcloud/docs/resources/user.md

 ### Optional

-- `namespace_accesses` (Attributes List) The list of namespace accesses.
-Empty lists are not allowed, omit the attribute instead.
+- `namespace_accesses` (Attributes Set) The set of namespace accesses.
+Empty sets are not allowed, omit the attribute instead.
 Users with account_access roles of owner or admin cannot be assigned explicit permissions to namespaces.
 They implicitly receive access to all Namespaces. (see [below for nested schema](#nestedatt--namespace_accesses))
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))

 ### Read-Only